RockefellerArchiveCenter/processing-manual/mkdocs/docs/processing.md

         ii.
 Access copy currently unavailable.
 Please contact a RAC archivist for further instruction.

         iii.
-The AV collection-level note [(page 15)](#general-collection-level-access-statements-approved-for-use-at-RAC) can also be used at the series level.
+The AV collection-level note [(see collection-level access statements)](#general-collection-level-access-statements-approved-for-use-at-rac) can also be used at the series level.

 6. Instances: